gterzian/unconf-rustweek-2025/README.md

-# RustWeek Unconference for Rust GUI / App Dev 2025
+# RustWeek Unconference for the Browser Summit 2025
 A space to organize the Rust GUI and App Dev unconference that's colocated with RustWeek 2025.

 ## Quick Info